-1. Review the Faculty Mentor’s list (links above).
-You may choose up to three mentors from the University of Idaho, Idaho State University, Boise State University, or the Idaho Veterans Research and Education Foundation.
+- Review the Faculty Mentor’s list (links above).
+You may choose up to three mentors from the University of Idaho, Idaho State University, Boise State University, or the Idaho Veterans Research and Education Foundation

-3. Identify 2 references and invite them to submit their references using the ‘Register References’ tab in the left-hand column of the online application form – references from science faculty/instructors are preferred.
+- Identify 1 reference and invite them to submit their reference using the ‘Register References’ tab in the left-hand column of the online application form.
+References from science faculty/instructors are preferred.
 The register references tab is available as soon as you begin your application so invite your references early!
-References are due on November 2, 2020.
+References are due on November 2, 2022.

 The RAIN Undergraduate Research Student Exchange is competitive.
-The number of applications we receive will exceed the available Fellowships.
-To be considered for a Fellowship we must receive your completed application including transcripts and letters of reference by the due date of November 2, 2021.
+The number of applications we receive will exceed the available awards.
+To be considered for a RAIN Undergraduate Research Student Exchange award we must receive your completed application including transcripts and letters of reference by the due date of November 2, 2022.
 We cannot consider incomplete packets.

-How are students selected to be RAIN Visiting Fellows?
+How are students selected to be INBRE RAIN Fellows?

 The INBRE Fellows are the best and brightest undergraduate students in the RAIN Region.
 The selection process is competitive and rigorous.
-Students submit an application form that includes a few short essays, their GPA, letters of recommendation and their college transcript(s).
+Students submit an application form that includes a few short essays, one reference, and their college transcript(s).

 The following criteria are used by Idaho INBRE when choosing RAIN Visiting Fellows.
 These criteria are considered as a ‘whole’, and not necessarily in the order listed.

 - Academic record, including science classes taken and GPA